onthegomap/planetiler/PLANET.md

 - `--nodemap-storage=ram` to store all node locations in RAM instead of a memory-mapped file - when using `ram` give the JVM 1.5x the input file size instead of 0.5x when using `mmap`
 - `--download` to fetch [other data sources](NOTICE.md#data) automatically
-- One of these to point flatmap at your data source:
+- One of these to point planetiler at your data source:
-  - `--osm-path=path/to/planet.osm.pbf` to point Flatmap at a file you downloaded
+  - `--osm-path=path/to/planet.osm.pbf` to point Planetiler at a file you downloaded
   - `--osm-url=http://url/of/planet.osm.pbf` to download automatically
   - `--osm-url=s3:211011` to download a specific snapshot from the AWS Registry of Open Data or `--osm-url=s3:latest` to download the latest snapshot